No 14-Year-Old Should Experience This

 The brothel madam coldly commanded Salma to dress and be ready to service incoming customers.
 When Salma flatly refused, she was viciously beaten black and blue and threatened with death if she didn’t comply.
 Thus began days of unspeakable horror and degradation as this young teenager was repeatedly forced to submit to the abuse of countless men.

 Salma’s keepers periodically moved her and the other trafficked girls to new locations to avoid detection from authorities.
 Thankfully, one day, after three months of unending trauma, Anita—our partner in India—and a rescue team stormed the brothel where Salma was enslaved, and freed all the girls.
 The team took the girls to a government-run shelter for safety, while authorities determined the best course of action for each girl and endeavored to reunite the girls with their families.

 Nisha (name changed) — 19 years old

 Nisha was born and brought up in Mumbai, speaks good English and looks educated.
 When asked during the rescue about how she ended up in a brothel, she said she was working in a four-wheeler show room as a receptionist.
 Her monthly salary was 20,000 and she was doing fine with the salary.
 Her father had died recently and her mother was a housewife.
 Suddenly, her mother took ill and she was diagnosed with cancer.
 In need of money for treatment, she began enquiring about other jobs.
 Her friend recommended a person who could pay her well.
-She ended up in Bangalore in a brothel instead of a hotel job as promised.
+She ended up in a brothel instead of a hotel job as promised.